-Q: Where are you in life right now and how does that affect what you create?
+Q: Where are you in life right now and how does that affect what you shoot?

-Q: Tell us one of your most memorable stories working as a designer:
+Q: Tell us one of your most memorable stories working as a photographer:

-Q: Describe one thing you wish everyone knew about design:
+Q: Describe one thing you wish everyone knew about photography:

 Q: Describe what keeps you going + creating:

 Friends, family, and strangers I don’t even know but who show support for and appreciate my work are what keep me going.